Nebulino/personal-secretary/README.md

 # personal-secretary
-Public Repo of Private repo: lillie-personal-secretary
+Public Repo of Private repo: lillie-personal-secretary (new base: little-secretary)

 ## Todo:
 - Fix the generator